ahmedyehiaali/Successful-Migration-to-SAP-S-4-HANA-A-Journey-of-Transformation/README.md

 - **Performance Improvement Chart**: A graph comparing key performance indicators before and after the migration, showcasing the benefits achieved.
 - **Workflow Integration Diagram**: A visual representation of the data flow between systems, highlighting the custom connectors and integration points.

-*Note: Images and diagrams should be appropriately sourced and designed to complement the content, enhancing visual engagement and understanding.*